 Continuously reviewing the performance of marketing activities will help you allocate funds more appropriately.

 - Which marketing activities contributed to our bottom line?

 - Does it make sense to maintain or grow the budget in these areas?

-- What marketing activities did not contribute to our bottom line, or at least as much as we had hoped?
+- Which marketing activities did not contribute to our bottom line or performed more poorly than expected?

 - Is there anything we can change about these ads or campaigns that could improve their performance?

 - How did the performance of different channels and initiatives improve or worsen over time?